 What You'll Need:

-- A well-draining soil.
-For this tutorial I'm using 1 part potting soil mixed with 1 part sand, but you can also use special soil mixes made for succulents and desert plants.
+A well-draining soil.
+For this tutorial I'm making my own using 1 part potting soil mixed with 1 part sand, but you can also buy pre-made soil mixes made for succulents and desert plants.

 A planter or tray to plant in.

 What To Do:

 We're going to be planting a variety of types of succulents from both cuttings and fallen leaves for this tutorial.
 Gather together what you would like to plant.
 You can either clip cuttings from an established plant or use fallen leaves.
 You can also find cuttings at most florists and online if you can't find them elsewhere.
 I purchased mine from a seller on Etsy, but you can find them on Amazon, too.

 Preparing your succulents is the most important part of this process.
 You want to make sure that you have enough of the stem to plant beneath the soil to support the plant.
 Remove any extra leaves from the bottom of the stem.
 For larger cuttings, about an inch of bare stem is fine, and you can use less for smaller cuttings.